globaltravelreport/global-travel-report/content/articles/1-explore-doha-direct-flights-from-manila-with-philippine-ai.md

 ---
-title: |-
-  1. **Explore Doha: Direct Flights from Manila with Philippine Airlines** 2.
+title: 'Explore Doha: Direct Flights from Manila with Philippine Airlines'
 summary: >-
   **Traveling to Doha from Australia has just gotten easier, thanks to Philippine Airlines' nonstop flights from Manila to Doha in a codeshare